Beauty

 Do Enjoy Life

-According to dictionary.com, beauty is “the quality present in a thing or person that gives intense pleasure or gives deep satisfaction to the mind.”
-This emotional bond to pleasure explains why beauty plays such a significant part in our lives.
+According to dictionary.com, beauty is “the quality present in a thing or person that gives intense pleasure or deep satisfaction to the mind.”
+This emotional bond to pleasure explains why beauty plays a significant part in our lives.
 We can’t help ourselves in the presence of things or persons that call to our sensibilities.
 Physical beauty, though a matter of taste and opinion, is also characterized by society’s views.
-In most cultures, the existence of symmetry or balance is a determining factor of beauty because it suggests the absence of “flaws” or “defects.”
+In most cultures, symmetry or balance is a determining factor of beauty because it suggests the absence of “flaws” or “defects.”
 Facial balance, complexion, body shape, size, and youthfulness are all standardizations of beauty.
 However, the characterization of beauty cannot be understood without also realizing that beauty has another side to it – One that is not so physical but rather metaphysical (a more intangible element ).
 We cannot necessarily see or touch it, yet its presence is undeniable.
-With that being said, we cannot exclude psychological factors such as personality, intelligence, politeness, elegance, or charisma as determining factors in recognizing beauty.
+That said, we cannot exclude psychological factors such as personality, intelligence, politeness, elegance, or charisma as determining factors in recognizing beauty.

 This daunting truth certainly affects how we perceive ourselves as well as others.
-The images we see on tv also determine what we consider beautiful and are the driving force towards this search for perfection.
+The images we see on TV also determine what we consider beautiful and are the driving force towards this search for perfection.
 We spend thousands of dollars and insurmountable time shopping online or at the malls, purchasing all sorts of beauty products, making nail, hair, facial, and botox appointments, reading fashion magazines, and taking particular note of what our favorite celebrities are wearing, doing, and using to stay slim, youthful and yes, beautiful.

 So why this urgency in wanting to be beautiful?
 What lies beneath this so-called pursuit?
 What is it that moves us into the hunt for near perfection?
 The truth is, the pursuit of beauty is, in fact, the pursuit of happiness – they are the same.
 Though Linda refers to this pursuit as being “distinctly American,” to me, it is more so, undeniably human.
 Whether it is a physical or psychological improvement to ourselves, we are all searching for this completeness.
-It is a calling to being someone bigger and better than we’ve ever been.
-It’s about walking out your door everyday feeling like a ray of sunshine, confident with every step you take.
+It is a calling to be someone bigger and better than wever.
+It’s about walking out your door daily feeling like a ray of sunshine, confident with every step you take.
 It is a goal, a standard to set that is rewarded with a lifetime of confidence, self-assurance, pride, grace, poise, and enthusiasm for life once achieved.

 Related posts